 Mr Tony Burgess

-Mr Tony Burgess is the Chief Executive Officer of Flagstaff Partners.
+Mr Tony Burgess is the Chairman of Flagstaff Partners.
 He has over 30 years of experience in corporate finance in Melbourne, London and New York, and has advised on many major M&A and ECM transactions.

 Mr Burgess was previously Global Co-Head of Mergers & Acquisitions at Deutsche Bank AG in London.
 He joined Deutsche Bank in Australia in early 1998 and was Co-Head of Global Corporate Finance, Australia & New Zealand from 1998 to 2004.
 In 2004, he relocated to London to become European Head of Mergers & Acquisitions.